-Sedalia School District Foundation Scholarships are open to graduating Sedalia #200 students only.
+Sedalia School District Foundation Scholarships are open to students graduating from Smith-Cotton High School or Whittier Alternative High School.
 Scholarships are a one-time award unless otherwise specified.

-At Smith-Cotton High School 2018 Senior Awards Night the Sedalia School District Foundation awarded $34,200 in 55 individual scholarships.
+At the Smith-Cotton High School 2019 Senior Awards Night the Sedalia School District Foundation awarded $54,450 in 73 individual scholarships.

 Allen-Miller Family Scholarship- Smith-Cotton alumni Travis and Amanda Miller started the Allen-Miller Family Scholarship with the hopes of giving back to individuals that need the assistance the most.
-Their hope is that one day someone they helped will be in the position to do the same, and also give back to the next generation of Smith-Cotton Tigers.
 This scholarship is renewable and is open to students pursuing any degree and with any GPA.
 Applicants must show financial need, have been actively involved at Smith-Cotton, and actively involved in the community, which can consist of an after school job.